rhel-labs/instruqt/quadlet-pods-sysroles/01-intro/assignment.md

 - type: text
   contents: |
     # Introduction
-    After completing this lab, you will have some introductory experience with several container management technologies included in Red Hat Enterprise Linux, Including
+    After completing this lab, you will have some introductory experience with several container management technologies included in Red Hat Enterprise Linux, Including:
     * Podman
     * Multi-container pods
     * Controling podman entities with SystemD through Quadlet